 The Company's wholly owned subsidiary SMMI is the sole manager of the South Mountain Project in its entirety through a separate Mining Lease with Option to Purchase ("Lease Option") with the Company's majority-owned subsidiary OGT.
-The Lease Option includes a capped \$5 million less net returns royalties paid through the date of exercise.
+SMMI has an option to purchase the South Mountain mineral interest for a capped \$5 million less net returns royalties paid through the date of exercise.
 The Lease Option expires in November 2026.
 If SMMI exercises the option, the option payment of \$5 million less advance royalties will be distributed 100% by OGT to OGT's minority member.
-Under the Lease Option, SMMI pays an advance \$5,000 net returns royalty to OGT annually on November 4 which is distributed to OGT's minority member.
+Under the Lease Option, SMMI pays an advance of \$5,000 net returns royalty to OGT annually on November 4 which is distributed to OGT's minority member.